brunopulis/awesome-a11y/README.md

 * [Accessibility section - jQuery Plugins using ARIA](http://a11y.nicolas-hoffmann.net/) - Plugins and demos by [@Nico3333fr](https://twitter.com/Nico3333fr)
 * [Tota11y](http://khan.github.io/tota11y/) - An accessibility visualization toolkit
 * [Not so Super Mario](https://www.youtube.com/watch?v=DvaPRlZtfyc) - A parody video showing accessibility problems using Mario Bros. games
+* [Open Color](https://yeun.github.io/open-color) - Open color is a color scheme for UI design.
+You can use it for font, background, border, etc. It contains a gray and twelve colors.
+Open color is provided as CSS, SCSS, LESS, Stylus, Adobe library, Photoshop/Illustrator swatches and Sketch palette.
 * [Vox accessibility guidelines](http://accessibility.voxmedia.com/) - Vox accessibility checklist for every team member
 * [Semantic Web Autocomplete for Atom](https://github.com/obetomuniz/autocomplete-semantic-web) - A plugin that offers suggestions for Schema.org, RDFa and WAI-ARIA.